 #1 "Top Grade" this material represents only a small fraction of our inventory.
 It is the very best material we find.
 Red on Black, Deep pinks, lovely patterns, strong black opals all ends up in this category.
 If I yell, "WOW, I want to cut this one!" it goes in this tiny dish.

-The buyer is responsible for any customs/import Duty or taxes levied in the buyer's country.
+* Standard shipping typically takes 5-21 working days to arrive.
+Please note that the buyer is responsible for any customs/import duties or taxes levied in their country.

 The Opal Sheriff program allows our members to request an audit on any auction, which is completed by an independent Gemologist who assesses the accuracy of the item description and pictures.

 |Standard Shipping - Tracked||$15.00||21 days|